prajwalpraveen97/Data-Analytics-Projects/README.md

 # Project On Global Superstore Data(SalesInsights Analystics)

 Here I have performed, Data wrangling, Data Visualization.
-I have taken raw excel data and converted it into a beautiful dashboard which makes it easier to understand the global sales trends.
+I have taken raw excel data and converted it into a beautiful dashboard using Microsoft Power BI which makes it easier to understand the global sales trends.

 # Project On SalesInsights Data Visualization
 Here I have taken raw excel data and performed Data Visualization by using Microsoft Excel and created an Interactive Dashboard.